hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3258

-and to establish them in the land, and to show Pharaoh, Hamān and their soldiers that which they feared.
+and to establish them in the land, and to show Pharaoh, Hāmān and their soldiers that which they feared.

 # 3259